In 1991 UK forces took part in the liberation of Kuwait, Operation Granby.

 One of the numerous issues identified was the rate of consumable use for the Nerve Agent Immobilised enzyme Alarm and Detector (NAIAD) in high temperatures which led to shortages. [if you want to see what a NAIAD looks like click here]

 There were also problems caused by poor stock-keeping: many of the chemical reagents and enzyme pads that were provided were out of date.
 The fact that the enzyme pads needed to be replaced more often than normal, and that the high temperatures of the Gulf region were thought to reduce the lifetime of these pads, meant that this shortage of NAIAD consumables became a real problem.
 As a result, 1 (UK) Armd Div ordered that Army units were not to activate NAIAD below the Threat State NBC MEDIUM

-In 1994 we had Front Line First that sought to reduce reduce the cost of defence, cuts that is.
+In 1994 we had Front Line First that sought to reduce the cost of defence, cuts that are.

 In 1998 the Strategic Defence Review stated

 If we ask our forces to fight, we must be sure they will win.
 That means we must correct the deep-seated problems we inherited from the previous government, most obviously in the medical and logistics areas, to ensure that our forces are properly supported.
 Past cuts in support have been presented as “trimming the tail without blunting the teeth”.
 The reality is that logistic support is the life-blood of the forces, and we must ensure that our forces get the back up they need